 How to Watch the NBA on Monday: TV Channel, Game Times and Odds

-In a Monday NBA Playoff slate that has three competitive contests, the Milwaukee Bucks versus the Miami Heat is a game to see.
+In a Monday NBA Playoff slate that features two compelling matchups, the Philadelphia 76ers versus the Boston Celtics is a game to catch.

 Catch live NBA games, plus tons of other sports and shows, with a free trial to Fubo!